Chronic Myeloid Leukaemia (CML) (BSH 2020, ELN 2025)

 • Dasatinib 100mg OD

-HLA type patient and siblings, unrelated donor search, consider allograft
+• HLA type patient and siblings, unrelated donor search in preparation of potential allograft

 At any time